 Key Management of the Group are also classed as related parties.
-Key Management are considered to be Senior Officers (as defined in the Remuneration Report) and other persons having the authority and responsibility for planning, directing and controlling the activities of CCNY, including the oversight of these activities.
+Key Management are considered to be Senior Officers (as defined in note 6) and other persons having the authority and responsibility for planning, directing and controlling the activities of CCNY, including the oversight of these activities.